 If you love butterscotch as much as I do, you will be excited to learn just how easy it is to make a small jar to keep in the refrigerator for all your dessert and ice cream drizzling needs.

 When you first look at the recipe, you might think, “Why this is nothing but cooked butter and brown sugar!
 How can this possibly taste like butterscotch?”
 The transformation from a relatively bland sugar/butter flavor into the amazing, complex flavor of butterscotch surprisingly comes from the salt and the vanilla!
 If this seems impossible, be sure to try the sauce before and after the salt and vanilla are added.
 You will be amazed!

-I’ve had some questions since this recipe was published that isn’t this recipe below really just salted caramel?
-This is a good point!
-Caramel and butterscotch are very similar indeed and frequently confused.
+Caramel and butterscotch are similar and frequently confused.
 While butterscotch and caramel are both cooked sugars, caramel is made with white granulated sugar and butterscotch with brown cane sugar.
 This recipe uses sucanat which is brown sugar in completely unrefined form.

 Whatever you do, don’t use honey in a butterscotch or caramel recipe.
 Cooking honey is very mucous forming, according to traditional Ayurvedic cooking and destroys its natural antibiotic properties and valuable enzymes.
 This article on the dangers of cooked honey has more details.

 Real, authentic, simple to make butterscotch recipe that uses only a handful of whole ingredients and whipped together quickly and easily on the stovetop just like Grandma!